 Offering services to children is an important and substantial part of the services of every public library, but especially so for small and medium-sized libraries.

 Depending on the size of the library, the director may or may not take an active role in providing library service to children and young adults.
 Often, another staff member will have a primary responsibility for library service to this age group.
-Although the director may not be the primary provider of service to children, this leader should provide encouragement and see that adequate facilities and resources are made available to those who do.
+Although the director may not be the primary provider of service to children, this leader should provide encouragement and support to the designated youth staff personnel.
+This includes materials and resources needed for creating engaging spaces for youth, developing collections for youth, and having a program supplies budget allocation to support programming in the library and outreach services, as well as providing the work time needed to create, plan, and implement these programs and develop outreach partnerships based on community needs.